swekunche/ItemCatalog/README.txt

 > Register with google Developers console to fetch client_secrets.json and authenticate with google id

-> Replace client_id in login.html with new client_id from client_secrets.json
+> Replace client_id in login.html with new client_id from client_secrets.

+> To install the dependencies, run:

+    pip  install  -r  requirements.txt

 Execution: